 There are three wonderful books by Jean-Pierre Hallet, Animal Kitabu, Congo Kitabu and Pygmy Kitabu.
 A big man, full of love for animals and people.
 Hallet was a Belgian who lived in the Congo both before and after its independence, he has wonderful stories to tell.
 Animal Kitabu describes many of the animals he encountered; in Pygmy Kitabu he describes his time living among the pygmy people, his teaching them agricultural practices to help them survive the onslaught of modernity, his love for them, and his disgust at the way he was betrayed by church people; it is Congo Kitabu which is the best read, describing a small sort of zoo he opened including a breath taking description of his feats as a lion tamer and trainer (love is the key); the tale of his blowing his arm off in a fishing accident also springs to mind from among the many stories.

 Another book to read is Kinship with all life by J Allen Boone.
 I once saw a television programme with a lady who had tremendous understanding of animals; she would go and commune with a sick horse that was not responding to the vet’s treatment, and would know what was wrong.
 In childhood she had been lonely, and her only comfort was a pet dog; she had developed this sympathy with animals to a high degree.
 Have you heard the story about the saint of old who had a lion and a donkey as friends?
 The three lived together.
-Francis of Assisi spoke to the wolves; Seraphim of Sarov to a bear . . . so many stories . . . not forgetting the abbot in A grave for a dolphin by Alberto di Pirajno; each year the abbot called together all the wart hogs in the neighbourhood, addressed them earnestly and respectfully asking them not to damage the crops in the fields attached to the monastery, used as they were to feed the poor.
+Francis of Assisi spoke to the wolves; Seraphim of Sarov to a bear . . . so many stories . . . not forgetting the abbot in A grave for a dolphin by Alberto di Pirajno; each year the abbot called together all the wart hogs in the neighbourhood, addressed them earnestly and respectfully, asking them not to damage the crops in the fields attached to the monastery, used as they were to feed the poor.
 The wart hogs gathered in the dead of night to listen, and acceded each year to his request.
 Kinship with all life is a hands on account of how to develop rapport with animals!
 The author starts with being entrusted with an amazing dog that worked in cinema (Los Angeles); he discovers mysterious abilities in the dog to communicate, and this leads him on to communication with, among others, skunks, ants and . . . a fly.
 The great secret is respect and openness (he calls it to the Universe, but he quotes the Bible nicely).
-Friendship with the house-fly is the best bit of the book to me, partly because I these creatures I have to deal with and therefore adopted Boone’s ideas and found that I too could be friends with a fly and very decidedly communicate; flies it should be said are very interested in people, and quite able to understand our desire that they NOT walk on our flesh, but limit themselves to finger-nails and clothing!
+Friendship with the house-fly is the best bit of the book to me, partly because these are creatures I have to deal with and therefore adopted Boone’s ideas and found that I too could be friends with a fly and very decidedly communicate; flies it should be said are very interested in people, and quite able to understand our desire that they NOT walk on our flesh, but limit themselves to finger-nails and clothing!

 On the communion with animal theme, there is Modoc by Ralph Helfer, telling the story of a German boy and ‘his’ elephant, from Germany to India and Burma, and on to the US, where the two were separated.
 A person who could read the account of their reunion without tears is made of sterner stuff than me . . .